NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 ## Lixing Gu
 ## Floirda Solar Energy Center

+### Second revision 4/5/19

+Revise NFP based on communications from Edwin and Tianzhen and Add Design Document

 ### First revision 3/29/19

 Revised based on E-mail communications and a conference call on 3/27/19.